By Lee Foster

 Communing with the bristlecones makes the passing fashions, the everyone-is-famous-for-15-minutes philosophy, the capsulized soundbite mentality of our modern time, seem fleeting indeed.

 A ranger on duty at the Visitor Center can acquaint you with self-guided trails, such as the Discovery Trail and the Methuselah Trail.
-Take the mile-long Discovery Trail, which has plenty of photogenic trees and the tree named Pine Alpha, the first tree that Dr. Edmund Schulman determined was over 4,000 years old.
-The Methuselah Trail is longer, taking several hours, and is recommended only to the extremely fit who can hike some distance in the rarefied air at such a high altitude.
+Take the mile-long Discovery Trail, which has plenty of photogenic trees and the tree named Pine Alpha, the first tree that Dr. Edmund Schulman determined was more than 4,000 years old.
+The Methuselah Trail is longer, taking several hours, and is recommended only to the extremely fit who can hike some distance in the rarefied air at a high altitude.

 Consider the outing to the bristlecones as an assault on a peak, for you will rise to almost 10,000 feet above sea level.
 Make sure your car is in good condition.
 Go easy on the brakes for the long trip down the 8% grade.
 When hiking, be sure to pace yourself, taking only very short walks.
-You would need to acclimatize yourself for a day or more before hiking here strenuously.
+You may need to acclimatize yourself for a day or more before hiking here strenuously.

 From Big Pine make the 23-mile drive to the bristlecones by starting east on Highway 168, also known as Westguard Pass Road.
 After two miles, stay left at the junction with Eureka Valley.
 Eleven miles later, a sign will direct you to the bristlecone pines.
 May-to-December are generally the snow-free months with good road access.
 Check with the rangers in advance to be safe.

 California is a special place.
 The state can boast of these arboreal natural wonders.
 Even the most dispassionate scientific observers support the notion that California offers you a visit to the tallest, most massive, and oldest living things on this planet.